TeslaNeuro/GPS-Module-Test-Development/README.md

 # GPS-Module-Test-Development
-A general GPS module test development firmware to test out any old/new modules via UART using arduino software
+A general GPS module test development firmware to test out any old/new modules via UART using arduino software (bare in mind some modules may not be compatible!)

 ## Overview